thim81/openapi-format/readme.md

 files.

 By using the Stoplight YAML parsing, the results will be slightly different from when using a normal YAML parsing library, like [js-to-yaml](https://www.npmjs.com/package/js-yaml).
 We appreciate the Stoplight Studio tool, since it is an excellent GUI for working with OpenAPI documents for non-OpenAPI experts who will be contributing changes.
-By adopting to the Stoplight Studio YAML parsing, the potential risk of merge conflicts will be lower, which is the main reason why we opted for using the @stoplight/yaml package.
+By adopting the Stoplight Studio YAML parsing, the potential risk of merge conflicts will be lower, which is the main reason why we opted for using the @stoplight/yaml package.

 ## Credits